This post was last updated 09/02/2017

 - Maintainn — Headed up by chief ass kicker, Shayne Sanderson, Maintainn is among the early WordPress maintenance providers.
 They offer solid plans for those looking for that hand-holding type help.
 Shayne is awesome and knows his sh*t.

-I only give two sh*ts about two hosts right now.
+two three hosts right now.
 WP Engine and Siteground.
 That. is. it!
-Everyone else can get bent… Well, actually, Liquid Web is also stellar.
+Everyone else can get bent…

 - WP Engine — WP Engine is the f*cking boss of managed WP Hosting.
 No doubt about it.
 The field is still playing “catch up” while WP Engine continues to innovate with their offering as well as being champions within the community.
 They’re just great folks providing great support and hi-performance hosting.
 How much do I like them?
 My most critical projects/clients are hosted on WP Engine.